djhome2/bisonpy/examples/python/README.md

-# Examples in Java
+# Examples in python

-This directory contains examples of Bison grammar files in Java.
+This directory contains examples of Bison grammar files in python.

 You can run `make` to compile these examples.
 And `make clean` to tidy afterwards.